pagopa/interop-be-monorepo/README.md

 ## How to work locally with the read model

-First, start the `consumer` service by running
+First, start a consumer service by running (for example):

 ```
-pnpm start:consumer
+pnpm start:catalog-consumer
 ```

 This will start a local instance of Debezium (alongside with its requirements Zookeeper and Kafka) and a local MongoDB instance which will contain the read model.